 The yard constituting the Old Town Square was marked out around 1253 along with the relocation of the population from the stronghold in Ostrów Tumski and the foundation of the left-bank town near the older settlement of St. Gotthard.
 The original wooden buildings in Poznań, both residential, commercial and market, began to be replaced by brick buildings since the 14th century, and the pace of their construction increased only after the great fire in 1471.
 Around 1280, the layout of the centrally located commercial buildings was already developed.
-In the following years it was expanded and transformed into a brick one, including the Weight House in addition to stalls.
+In the following years it was expanded and transformed into a brick one, including the Scales House in addition to stalls.

 In the first half of the 15th century, a group of narrow houses was erected south of the town hall.
 These houses, or as they were originally called – Herring Stalls, belonged to slightly poorer merchants, unlike the patrician houses in the frontages of the market square.
 At the beginning of the 16th century, some of them received brick arcades, and in 1534 the city authorities agreed that the building guild should erect arcades for all houses.
 Then, over time, the arcades were walled up, creating small shops.
 In the 16th century, due to the increase in the number of inhabitants, the process of renting out old cloth stalls, converted into tenement houses, was also taking place.